AlibabaCloudDocs/ess/intl.en-US/API-Reference/Instance/SetInstancesProtection.md

 After the protection is enabled for an ECS instance:

 -   The instance keeps running in the protected state until you disable the protection.
 -   The changes in the number of instances in a scaling group and scale-in activities triggered by monitoring tasks will not remove protected ECS instances.
-You must manually [Remove an ECS instance](reseller.en-US/API-Reference/Trigger task/Remove an ECS instance.md#) to release the instance.
+You must manually [remove an ECS instance](reseller.en-US/API-Reference/Trigger task/Remove an ECS instance.md#) to release the instance.
 -   When an ECS instance is stopped or restarted, the health check status of the ECS instance is not updated.

 ## Request parameters { .section}